coursesproject/courses/README.md

 Courses is a publishing system for interactive content written in `rust`.
 Its aimed primarily at code-related learning resources, including books, course materials, and blogs.

+*This project is very early in its development process and may change significantly in scope or function before an initial stable version is released.*

 Features:
 - Supports interactive source files (Jupyter Notebooks) as well as regular markup(Markdown).
 - Define tasks and their solutions directly in source files.
 Courses is made specifically with learning resources in mind.